Ludwig Frank: The Prussian three-class voting law and the appeal for a political mass strike

 The Free Trade Unions ("Freie Gewerkschaften") had always rejected the idea of mass strikes as a political tool.
 At the Jena Party Conference in 1913 it became clear that they were not about to change their position simply because the call for mass strikes came from Ludwig Frank, seen by many as a member of the party's reformist wing.
 Gustav Bauer, deputy president of the General Trades Union Commission (umbrella body), rejected Frank's proposal.
-For most of Frank's labour movement activist comrades, Prussia's "Dreiklassenwahlrecht" voting system was, at most, a second tier issue.
+For most of Frank's labour movement activist comrades, Prussia's voting system was, at most, a second tier issue.
 In turning down Ludwig Frank's general strike recommendation Bauer followed the familiar party line: the party and the trades unions affiliated to it should focus on organisational consolidation.
 It was a view to which most of the delegates present were happy to be persuaded: the motion supporting Frank's advocacy of a mass strike was rejected by 333 votes to 142.
 Keen to demonstrate the party's respectability to the political power brokers of Wilhelmine Germany, comrade-delegates were keen to avoid allowing opponents to depict them as a bunch of dangerous revolutionaries.
 Frank could only bemoan what looked, to him, like a lamentable absence of political backbone.
 It was not the only respect in which, at the Jena Party Conference, he found himself seriously out of line with the party mainstream.
 As a self-declared backer of political alliances with reformist elements in the "bourgeois parties" over issues on which objectives were aligned, as the leader of South German reformism, Frank found that his attempts to rally the party behind a policy of mass strikes to force electoral reform in the German north served only to emphasize the extent to which, at a national level, by 1913 he had become politically isolated within his own party.